How To

 Pruning rules to keep in mind

 Your roses should be pretty well dormant in the winter ready for pruning.
 Some, like the Iceberg variety, will keep flowering but these flowers can be cut off.
-As mentioned above the exception for waiting to prune is any roses that are the only flower in late winter or spring.
+As mentioned above the exception for waiting to prune is any roses that only flower in late winter or spring.

 The worst thing that can happen by pruning a rose bush too early will be a reduction in the amount of flowering.
 Take, for example, banksia roses, these old-fashioned roses will not respond well to early pruning but will certainly still flower regardless.